 Figure 2: Changed cursor

-Holding the Ctrl key, drag the shape anywhere on the slide to create a copy (see Figure 3).
+Without releasing the Ctrl key, drag the shape anywhere on the slide to create a copy (see Figure 3).
+Once your shape

 Figure 3: Create duplicate of the selected shape